 How to Become a Nurse in Missouri

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Admissions and program requirements vary by the type of online nursing degree.
+Admission and program requirements vary by online nursing degree.
 Basic RN programs in Missouri granting ADN degrees generally require high school transcripts and ACT scores.
 Most ADN programs take two years to complete, but some accelerated nursing programs in Missouri allow students to graduate in one year.
-Practicing nurses who wish to continue their studies can complete online RN to BSN programs in Missouri.
-Advanced MSN and DNP degrees require previous nursing training and take two to four years to complete.
-All online nursing degree programs require students to participate in clinicals, and some programs place candidates in fellowships and internships.
+Practicing nurses who wish to continue their studies can complete online RN-to-BSN programs in Missouri.
+Advanced MSN and doctor of nursing practice (DNP) degrees require previous nursing training and take two to four years to complete.
+All online nursing programs require students to participate in clinicals, and some programs place candidates in fellowships and internships.

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

-Nursing candidates in Missouri must take the National Council Licensure Examination (NCLEX), developed by the National Council of State Boards of Nursing.
-The NCLEX tests for competency in basic standards of care and treatment.
-The NCLEX costs $200, and test takers have five hours to complete the exam.
-Online RN programs in Missouri prepare students to pass the NCLEX, but most candidates spend additional time becoming familiar with the test format.
-Although a nursing license does not guarantee a job, passing the NCLEX is necessary to obtain RN licensure and apply for nursing positions.
+Nursing candidates in Missouri must take the National Council Licensure Examination (NCLEX), developed by the NCSBN.
+The NCLEX tests for competency in basic standards of care and treatment, costs $200, and takes five hours to complete.
+Online RN programs in Missouri prepare students to pass the NCLEX, but most candidates spend additional time familiarizing themselves with the test format.
+Although a nursing license does not guarantee a job, passing the NCLEX proves necessary to obtaining RN licensure and applying for nursing positions.